Grok on X: what it does well, what to use somewhere else

 Where Grok loses

-Drafting in your voice.
+Drafting in your style.

 Grok, like every general-purpose AI, is trained on a wide internet corpus and reverts to a smooth helpful-assistant voice by default.
 You can prompt it with examples of your writing.
 It will pick up surface-level cues for the first few paragraphs and then default back.
 The underlying reason is structural and we cover it in detail in why every AI draft you write sounds the same.